 One of the most common problems associated with shoulder pain is a torn rotator cuff.
 This happens when the rotator cuff muscle becomes damaged and tears.
 Keep in mind that just because you are experiencing pain in your rotator cuff does not mean that it is necessarily torn, it could just be sore from a strain or overuse.

 Common symptoms include shoulder pain, decreased shoulder mobility, and numbness.

 People who suffer from rotator cuff injuries have probably strained their shoulders and neck at some point.
 To give an example, a firefighter may be at risk for a torn rotator cuff because of the training process that involves putting heavy weight (oxygen tanks, fire hose, equipment, etc.) on their shoulders and back.

 However, a rotator cuff is not exclusive to the heavy lifters and can happen to anyone.
 It’s often that shoulder problems are caused by neck problems.
 Dr. Waldorf will check your entire spine and shoulder before treating you.

 Common complaints about hand and wrist pain include:

 Some problems may have something to do with the misalignment of bones in the wrist that are pinching nerves.
 However, some of these symptoms could actually be the result of something going on in the spine, neck or shoulder.

-Dr. Potts can help you get to the root of your problem and help you maintain your pain and heal injury naturally.
-As a leading Reno Chiropractor, Dr. Curtis Potts is ready to –help you.
+Dr. Tom can help you get to the root of your problem and help you maintain your pain and heal injury naturally.
+As a leading Reno Chiropractor, Dr. Tom Waldorf is ready to –help you.
 Call us today at (775)204-1194.